harshithkrpt/improve_101/LEARNING_101/Project_For_Ultimate_Learning/SERVICES/EcommerceServer/TASKS.md

 - Learn more about streams + collections library
 - Collectors , :: Syntax in streams
-- ? in Generics learn next topics in generics
+- ? in Generics learn next topics in generics ->  I think response if unknown we can add it , need to know if it is good practice

 - In Chatgpt I am seeing jakarta validation what is it ?
 - can we use it to add validations in a simple way ?